willblev/tinyDuck/README.md

 # tinyDuck
-Converts Ducky scripts into Arduino code to run on the Digispark (ATtiny85)
+Simple script which converts Ducky scripts into Arduino code to run on the USB dev board Digispark (ATtiny85)

+Requires the Arduino library 'DigiKeyboard' to be installed; it can be found here: https://github.com/digistump/DigisparkArduinoIntegration